 On-Demand Workshops

-Click plus (+) for workshop titles in each series, then click the title of each workshop for a description and registration link.
+Please click the title of workshop series, then click the title of each workshop for a description and registration link.
 Workshop runtime is listed after the presenter’s name.

 - Identifying Verb Tenses by Dr. Adeiza Isiaka (12 min.)